JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 represent a fixed numeric byte sequence, rather than just an integer value.

-Recall that the variable ``ans`` is set to the value of the value of the last expression evaluated in an interactive session.
+Recall that the variable ``ans`` is set to the value of the last expression evaluated in an interactive session.
 This does not occur when Julia code is run in other ways.

 Binary and octal literals are also supported::